Universal541/brianreymore/src/content/essays/america-at-250.md

 Today, that confidence appears increasingly fragile.

-Not because Americans have become weaker.
+Americans haven't become weaker.

-Because too many institutions have become detached from the people they were supposed to serve.
+Too many institutions have become detached from the people they were supposed to serve.

 The worker sees productivity rise while wages stagnate.